 - Loss of companionship

-Under Florida Statutes §768.21, the decedent’s family can seek financial recovery for the pain and suffering brought on by their loved one’s death.
+- In addition, under Florida Statutes §768.21, the decedent’s family can seek financial recovery for the pain and suffering brought on by their loved one’s death.
+Your grief can be recognized.

 We Can Determine Your Losses